Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 Best Free and Paid Starter Stacks for HR Teams

-Best free/low-cost starter stack for small teams
+Best free or low-cost starter stack for small teams

-Estimated monthly cost: $0–$20
+Estimated monthly cost: $0 to $20

 Best mid-market stack (growing team)

-Estimated annual cost: $8,000–$20,000 depending on Greenhouse/Lever tier
+Estimated annual cost: $8,000 to $20,000 depending on Greenhouse/Lever tier

 Best enterprise stack